MilanFatschel/AgileScrum_Sprint_Planner/README.md

 # AgileScrum_Sprint_Planner
 Agile/Scrum Sprint Planner built with the MEAN stack.
-A sprint planner that helps users keep track of their stories and tasks.
+A sprint planner that helps users keep track of their stories and tasks similar to devops.

 visit https://agilescrum-sprint-planner.herokuapp.com/ to see the app live!